-In short, you will get all of this real-life experience and can do so while still prioritizing paying off your loans.
+In short, you'll get all of this real-life experience and can do so while still prioritizing paying off your loans.

 People usually end up in debt because "something" came up.
 Most people are not born with debt and it's usually something that you put on yourself.
 Why?
 Well, the real reason is because you didn't plan for it!